 Otto Porter Jr.

-Otto Porter Jr. will come off the bench again and play 20-22 minutes in Friday's contest against the Pacers.
+Otto Porter Jr. (foot) is listed as questionable to play in Friday's contest against the Memphis Grizzlies.

 Porter is dealing with right-foot soreness that will leave his status for Friday in question.
 He wasn't able to finish Game 5 because of the injury, but he looks to be getting better and has a shot to play Friday.
 If he isn't able to go Friday, Kevon Looney and Damion Lee will be in line to see additional minutes in his absence.

 According to Warriors reporter Anthony Slater, Otto Porter Jr. (hand) has been upgraded to available to play on Monday for Game 4 of the Western Conference Semifinals.

 Porter Jr., who suffered a hand injury during Game 3's blowout win over the Grizzlies was listed as questionable to go for Monday night's Game 4 matchup.
 In recent hours, the veteran forward was upgraded to available to play.
 During his time on the floor, Porter has averaged 7.0 rebounds, 6.3 points, and 3.0 assists in three games against the Grizzlies in the 2022 Western Conference Semifinals.